justb3a/processwire-instagramfeed/README.md

 	 * 	... **save**, to expire when any page or template is saved
 	 * by clicking the link below all module caches will be deleted

+---

+**NOTICE**: If you save the module config data, the module cache will be cleared as well.

+---

 ### ... and use it!

 For example: